Betrayed by Attention: A Simple yet Effective Approach for Self-supervised Video Object Segmentation: Method

 with $e[i]$ denoting the entropy of $i$-th patch.
 A higher entropy value indicates more ambiguous spatio-temporal correlations, which provide less information.
 Hence, we perform \texttt{softmax} normalization on the reversed entropy to produce the importance weight $w$ for each patch as:

 Then, the overall learning objectives on semantic and motion consistency can be formulated as the weighted summation over all spatio-temporal patches:

-Since we only introduce one additional temporal correlator and an entirely parameter-free clustering strategy, we exclusively tune a single standard spatio-temporal Transformer block with the pretrained ViT frozen throughout the training process.
-This exceptionally simple method not only maintains a minimal number of learnable parameters but also yields remarkable results in video object segmentation.
+Since we only introduce one additional temporal correlator and an entirely parameter-free clustering strategy, we exclusively tune a single standard spatio-temporal Transformer block with 1.6M parameters and freeze the DINO encoder throughout the training process.
+This straightforward method not only maintains a minimal number of learnable parameters but also yields remarkable results in video object segmentation.